nim-lang/website/jekyll/_posts/2020-10-21-one-web-framework-to-rule-over-all-styles.md

 app.run()
 ```

-If you love `Jester` or `Sinatra` web framework,  you may prefer the fashion below.
+If you love `Jester` or `Sinatra` web framework,  you may prefer the style below.

 The core codebase is **just 4 lines** too: